 What is included ?

-Sightseers: Whether it’s excursions to the ancient city of Olympus or sailing along the Aegean Coast, Kemer is surrounded by fascinating sights.
+Sightseers: Whether it’s excursions to the ancient city of Olympos or sailing along the Aegean Coast, this resort is surrounded by all kinds of fascinating sights.

-Adventurers: A stop on the Lycian Way, Kemer’s surroundings invite adventure and attractions for everyone from hikers to divers.
+Adventurers: Located along the Lycian Way, the stunning surroundings invite adventure, attracting everyone from hikers to divers.

-Currency: The currency used in Kemer is the Turkish Lira
+Currency: The currency used is the Turkish Lira.

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/turkey for recommendations and advice on visas and health for your holiday to Kemer.
-Apply for your Turkish visa online at https://www.evisa.gov.tr/en/
+Visa & health: Before your holiday, check out www.gov.uk/foreign-travel-advice/turkey for recommendations and advice on visas and health for your holidays to Kemer.
+Remember to apply for your Turkish visa online at www.evisa.gov.tr/en.

 Best time to visit: April and May for slightly cooler temperatures.

-For jazz lovers: Antalya Jazz Festival runs every year throughout the month of July.
-The festival is prominent for its venue, the beautifully preserved Aspendos Roman theatre, which seats 20,000 and is renowned for its incredible acoustics.
-The event features acclaimed jazz musicians and orchestras from all over the world.
+For jazz lovers: Every July, Antalya Jazz Festival runs in the beautifully preserved Aspendos Roman theatre.
+This 20,000-seat venue is known for its incredible acoustics, and welcomes acclaimed jazz musicians and orchestras from all over the world.